-The government has done away of requirement of PAN in case of foreign payments, thus, now no TDS @ 20 % even without PAN in case of foreign payments.
-This can be seen as one more welcome step towards ease of doing business and rationalization of tax deduction on payments made to foreign persons.
+The government has done away of the requirement of PAN in case of foreign payments, thus, now no TDS @ 20 % even without PAN in case of foreign payments.
+This can be seen as one more welcome step towards ease of doing business and rationalization of the tax deduction on payments made to foreign persons.

-Clause 85 of the Bill seeks to amend section 206AA of the Income-tax Act relating to requirement to furnish Permanent Account Number.
+Clause 85 of the Bill seeks to amend section 206AA of the Income-tax Act relating to the requirement to furnish Permanent Account Number.
 The aforesaid section, inter alia, provides that any person who is entitled to receive any sum or income or amount on which tax is deductible at source under Chapter XVII shall furnish his Permanent Account Number to the deductor, failing which tax shall be deducted at the rate mentioned in the relevant provisions of the Act or at the rate in force or at the rate of twenty per cent., whichever is higher.

 It is proposed to substitute sub-section (7) of the said section so as to provide that the provisions of the said section shall also not apply to a non-resident, not being a company, or to a foreign company.
 This amendment will take effect from 1st June, 2016.

-There was a big anomaly over here, causing genuine hardships to all businesses and especially the technology based startups in India.
+There was a big anomaly over here, causing genuine hardships to all businesses and especially the technology-based startups in India.

 Technology startups use expert services of freelancers and foreign corporations for many things on a day to day basis and are accordingly are required to make foreign payments on a regular basis.
 Services of domain experts are necessary and vital for these startups, both for developing innovative products and applications and also for providing world class services.

 As per Income Tax Act, all foreign payments under head “Fees for Professional and Technical Services” are taxed at 10% if the recipient have Indian PAN, which is most unlikely for Individual and SME service providers of various countries, and at 20% rate in case Indian PAN is not available.